cryptoecc/ETH-ECC/tutorial.md

 As we expect, there is no ether at all.
 Let's do mining.

-First we have to set miner's address
+#### Mining

-We will use 3 commands
+First we have to set miner's address.
+For this, we will use 3 commands

 - miner.setEtherbase(address)
   - It sets miner's address.
 Mining reward will be sent to this account
 - miner.start(number of threads)
   - Start mining.
 You can set how many threads you will use.
 I will use 1 thread
   - If your CPU has enough core, you can use higher number.
-It will faster.
+It will work faster.
 - miner.stop()
   - Stop mining